lsst/rtn-087/index.rst

     :name: update-due-dates-in-JIRA

 If the schedule of a maintenance activity is updated in OpenMAINT, the due date of the corresponding Jira ticket will be updated to match.
+The comment added to the Jira ticket will depend on what changes were made to the schedule:

-A comment should be added that says “The due date was changed from [old due date] to [new due date].”
+* If the cadence was maintained, a comment should be added that says “The due date was changed from [old due date] to [new due date].”
+* If the maintenance activity schedule was paused, a  comment should be added that says “This activity has been paused until [restart date].
+  It has been paused for this reason: [insert reason provided by Group Leader within OpenMAINT]”

 |